South Whitley Community Public Library

 Until property taxes became a source of funding for libraries, financial support for the new library was provided by the Men's Forward Movement League.
 Their roster listed 34 members, including C.O.
 Enos, the father of future Library Director, Marian Bollinger.

-In February 1919, the library moved to the first floor of the Knights of Pythias building on State Street (the future site of the Kent Theatre until 2012).
-This ground floor location was more accessible than the old quarters upstairs.
-It was a large room, well lighted and heated, and had plenty of space for a children's corner.
+In February 1919, the library moved to the first floor of the Knights of Pythias building on State Street (the future site of the Kent Theatre).
+This ground floor location was more accessible, and the large room had plenty of space for a children's corner.
 During the following month the schools of Cleveland Township had an egg collection day.
 The proceeds from the sale of the eggs were given to the library to use to buy furniture.

-The library’s stay at this location was short-lived as a new merchandise company came to town and either bought or rented the building into which the library had moved.
-The board decided to buy the Landsdown property on what is now the corner of Front and Maple streets, was purchased.
+The library’s stay at this site was short-lived as a new merchandise company came to town and either bought or rented the building housing the library.
+Seeking a more permanent location, the Landsdown property, on what is now the corner of Front and Maple streets, was purchased.

 Generous Support of Library

 In the early 1960s Fred Graham came into the library, tapped the floor with his cane, and said, “What this town needs is a new library.”
 The little white house that served as the library at that time had a leaky roof, sagging floors, and little space for programs or story hours.

 With no children to leave his estate to, Mr. Graham established a trust fund.
 The fund provided the living expenses for Mr. and Mrs. Graham and their housekeeper, Amelia Loechner Campbell, during their lifetimes, after which the South Whitley Library would be the sole recipient of its proceeds.
 By June of 1968, all the beneficiaries of the trust had passed away, and the library’s building project received funding.